mattzeunert/mattzeunert.github.io/_posts/2017-11-03-learning-chinese-or-any-language.md

 ## Labelling things and integrating words into day-to-day life

-If you learn the word to say an object, put a label on the thing!
+If you learn the word to say for an object, put a label on the thing!

 Also, look up the words you write down often, like for a shopping list or for regular items in your calendar.
 Then every time you need to write the word try to use the Chinese translation.